Accepted Short Papers

 Tímea Nemesné Kis (University of Tokaj): Places of Saints in Churches.
 Interior Design Solutions for the Placement of Relics in the Early Modern Period

 Urs Leu (Institut für Schweizerische Reformationsgeschichte, Universität Zürich): The Book as Symbol, Collector’s Item and Companion in 16th-Century Zurich.
-Panel: The Book as Collector’s Item and Symbol in the Swiss Reformation / Das Buch als Sammlungsgegenstand und Symbol in der Schweizer Reformation
+Panel: The book as Collector’s Item and Symbol in the Swiss Reformation / Das Buch als Sammlungsgegenstand und Symbol in der Schweizer Reformation

 Walentyna Łoś (Uniwersytet Jagiellonski): Materiality and Church Authority in the Development of Uniate Identity in the Late 18th Century: The Church Interior in the Right-Bank Ukraine.
 Panel: Crime, Power and Religious Order in 17th–18th-Century Eastern Europe

-Tomasz Mantyk (Nicolaus Copernicus Univeristy of Toruń/KU Leuven): Relics, Images, and Votive Gifts: Materiality of Renaissance Miracle Stories from Poland
+Tomasz Mantyk (Nicolaus Copernicus Univeristy of Toruń / KU Leuven): Relics, Images, and Votive Gifts: Materiality of Renaissance Miracle Stories from Poland

 Matthew McDaniel (Westminster Seminary California): The Beauty and Dignity of Our Bodies: Amandus Polanus’ Aesthetic Anthropology